urbit/the-urbit-book/book/care-and-feeding.md

 > ### What is an "Urbit ship"?
 >
 > An Urbit ship is the actual identity you will have on Urbit's network.
 It is most commonly a "planet", or regular permanent identity, but it may be a "comet", or temporary identity, if you're on the network without having bought or acquired a plent first.
+>
+> Developers often prefer to use “fake ships”, ships which do not have a public Urbit ID.  *The Urbit Book* lessons are written such that you won't break your ship by completing them, so it's safe to complete this using your regular ship.

 There are two paths here, depending on whether you are using a hosting service (like Tlon or Red Horizon) or running the ship yourself.
 Based on which of those you are doing, you should follow the appropriate path below.